-Continuity was sufficiently mismanaged so that it was necessary to invent another round of house cleaning called the Zero Hour.
+Continuity was sufficiently mismanaged so that it was necessary to invent another round of house cleaning in 1994 called the Zero Hour.
 Not ten years after Crisis, this "soft reboot" (changing bits and pieces) was supposed to fix all the continuity chaos that had been created after Crisis.
 Some characters like the Legion of Super-Heroes were totally rebooted.
 This was because the book had become "too hard to follow."
 (I'd like to direct you to Marvel's X-Men, which infinitely more complex, yet has never had a hard reboot, and remains a top property.)

 Less than ten years on, the concept of parallel Earths was too irresistible.
 For a time, any alternate timeline was explained as part of Hypertime.
 Similar to the multiverse, Hypertime was an infinite branching of the DCU timestream.
 "Tributary" timelines were said to diverge from the "main" timeline.
 And, sometimes those tributaries feed again back into the "main" timeline.
 Created by Mark Waid during the 1999 Kingdom event, Hypertime seemed an obvious attempt to explain rampant poor continuity.
 DC house ads began using the phrase "The Original Universe" when promoting an in-continuity book (set in the "main" timeline).
 Many others were referred to as "Elseworlds" (set in "tributary" timelines).